justserdar/nuxt-coolify/docs/guide/installation.md

 :::

 ::: info
-The module is currently in alpha and only available over NPM.
+The module is currently in alpha and only available over NPM/PNPM/Yarn.
 :::